cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

 # Use The Tools Available

+An automated framework for executing these tools should be established very early in the development process.
+It should not take more than 2-3 commands to checkout the source code, build, and execute the tests.
+Once the tests are done executing, you should have an almost complete picture of the state and quality of the code.

 ## Source Control

 Source control is an absolute necessity for any software development project.
 If you are not using one yet, start using one.